The Gene Technology Regulator

 Under Dr Bhula, the OGTR has made significant contributions to the Third Review of the Gene Technology Scheme.
 This program is modernising and future-proofing the scheme for the regulation of gene technology and genetically modified organisms.

 The Office of the Gene Technology Regulator (OGTR) supports the Regulator.
-The OGTR and its staff are part of the Department of Health.
+The OGTR and its staff are part of the Department of Health and Aged Care.